hmac/kite/README.md

 with a simple `ghcid` style command (`lam watch` or something) that gives near instant feedback on type errors.

-### Fast typechecking

-Typechecking in Lam will be heavily optimised, as much of the tooling infrastructure depends on

 # Performance

 Much of the tooling described above depends heavily on typechecking being fast.